MailOnline/clj-stingray/README.md

 See the options below. clj-stingray integrates with leiningen environment map through [environ](https://github.com/weavejester/environ) for all local development needs.
 It also accepts overrides as environment properties or JVM properties for production environment.
 Finally, it offers a programmatic way to override properties with a rebindable dynamic *env* var.

+If you pick "development" or "production" style below, you will need "lein-environ" dependencies in your project.clj :plugins section (lein-environ is responsible for reading environments).

 ### development

 A file called sample_profiles.clj is provided to you in the main clj-stingray project directory: